pietro-tanure/theodinproject/README.md

 https://www.theodinproject.com/about

 This is my personal study ressources with the concepts of each lesson turned into notes and codes.
+Each folder consists of a course available at: https://www.theodinproject.com/paths.